The statutory provisions governing exit payments to local government workers are in the process of reform.

 This consists of three separate elements:

-- The implementation of a £95,000 cap on exit payments, including an employer’s contribution to pension costs, which will also apply to other public sector workers which comes into effect on 4 November 2020
+- The implementation of a £95,000 cap on public sector exit payments, including employer contributions to pension costs.
+The cap also applies to other public sector workers and came into effect on 4 November 2020

-- Reform of the Discretionary Payments Regulations and Local Government Pension Scheme Regulations to place additional restrictions on severance payments and limit the amounts an employer can contribute to pension strain costs where an employee draws their pension early as a result of exiting
+- Reform of the Discretionary Compensation Payments Regulations and Local Government Pension Scheme Regulations to place additional restrictions on severance payments and limit the amounts an employer can contribute to pension strain costs where an employee aged 55 or over draws their pension early as a result of exiting

 - Proposals to require high earners to repay severance payments if they secure re-employment in the public sector within 12 months

 The proposals to require high earners to repay exit payments if they return to the public sector have previously been consulted on but there has been no further indication of if and when this proposal will be implemented.
 Therefore, the two most important issues currently are the implementation of the £95,000 exit payment cap and the proposed reform of the Discretionary Compensation Payments Regulations and Local Government Pension Scheme Regulations.